Radford railway station

 Radford railway station was on the Midland Main Line and Robin Hood Line in Radford, Nottingham.

 History

 It was opened by the Midland Railway on 2 October 1848.
-Three passenger trains a day in each direction were provided from Monday to Saturday with two on Sundays.
-The fare from Nottingham to Radford was 9d. in first class, 6d in second class, and 4d in third class.
+Three passenger trains a day in each direction were provided from Monday to Saturday, with two on Sundays.
+The fare from Nottingham to Radford was 9d. for first class, 6d for second class, and 4d for third class.

-In 1870 the Midland Railway approved the construction of the Radford to Trowell line which started at a junction just north of Radford station.
-Along with the Ambergate to Codnor Park line constructed at the same time, its purpose was to route Lancashire freight traffic via Nottingham to avoid the bottleneck of Derby.
-The line was nearly 5 miles in length and the contractor was Messrs Eckersley and Bayliss of Derby.
-Some labour force issues delayed completion of the line until 1874.
-It formally opened on 1 May 1875. and also served Wollaton Colliery and later Trowell Moor Colliery.
+In 1870, the Midland Railway approved the construction of the Radford to Trowell line, which started at a junction just north of Radford station.
+Along with the Ambergate to Codnor Park line constructed at the same time, its purpose was to route Lancashire freight traffic via Nottingham, to avoid the bottleneck of Derby.

+The line was nearly 5 mi in length and the contractor was Messrs Eckersley and Bayliss of Derby.
+Some labour force problems delayed completion of the line until 1874.
+It was formally opened on 1 May 1875. and also served Wollaton Colliery and later Trowell Moor Colliery.